marius00/iagd/HookDll/Hook/README.md

 # Instaloot / real stats
 The most relevant class for looking into both instaloot and real stats from items is InventorySack_AddItem

+# The DLLs
+* InventorySack_AddItem: Instaloot and real stats
+* OnDemandSeedInfo: Runs a named pipe and listens for requests from IA to generate real stats for items
+* ItemRelicSeedInfo: Passively listens for seed info for relics
+* EquipmentSeedInfo: Passively listens for seed info for equipment The remaining hooks are mostly simple proxies used to glean information, such as opening the stash or walking away from the stash.